Zapopan: Other landmarks

 The Municipal Cultural Center, built in 1979, holds exhibitions of fine art as well as theatrical and dance events.
 Next to it is the Plaza del Arte (Art Plaza) which is decorated with arches and columns of quarried stone and three permanent sculptures.
-The main mural of the building is entitled “La Historia de la Villa y la Revolución Mexicana” (The story of the village and the Mexican Revolution) painted in 1980 by Ricardo Peña.
+The main mural of the building is entitled "La Historia de la Villa y la Revolución Mexicana" (The story of the village and the Mexican Revolution) painted in 1980 by Ricardo Peña.
 It also contains twenty three other murals done by art students over the years.

 The Estadio Akron football stadium of the Guadalajara's club C.D.
 Guadalajara is next to the Bosque de la Primavera, in the northwestern Guadalajara Metropolitan area, just off the Anillo Periferico ring road and Avenida Vallarta in Zapopan.
 The stadium covers 147000 m2 and has seating for over 45,000 people.

 The Neoclassical style Temple of San Pedro Apóstol was finished at the end of the 19th century.
 The atrium has a balustrade, and contains two large crosses with reliefs carved on them.
 The facade of the church is made of quarried stone with buttresses that flank the portal and side walls.
 Inside is a sculpture of Saint Peter, done by J. Cruz de la Mora in 1931, who was a native of Zapopan.
-The church also contains a painting from the 17th century done by Juan Correa called “The Baptism of Jesus.”
+The church also contains a painting from the 17th century done by Juan Correa called "The Baptism of Jesus."

 The Centro Cultural Universitario is an ongoing project among the University of Guadalajara, the Municipality of Zapopan, the state of Jalisco, and the federal government to create a major cultural venue in western Mexico.
 The main structure is the Auditorio Telmex, an important concert venue in Latin America.
 There is also the Foro Alterno (Alternate Forum) which seats 15,000 people.
 The project was begun in 2001, and other institutions located here include the Juan José Arreola State Library of Jalisco, the Conjunto de Artes Escenicas (Scenic Arts Complex), and the Environmental Science Museum.

-Other cultural venues in the city are the:
+Other cultural venues in the city include: